 I tested the auto-fill function on Facebook.
 During the test, I had to click the Password Boss icon on the login field to see my account.

 But the most frustrating part was when I chose the suggested account and tried to log in.
-Even after several clicks, it was unable to unlock my Facebook account.
+Even after several clicks, it was unable to unlock my Facebook account with the correct saved passwords.

 And the situation was universal on all the sites where I used the automatic login of Password Boss.